-Putting The Problems in Your Borrower’s Lap
+Benefit #6: Put the Problems in the Borrower’s Lap

 Of all the things I love about seller financing, this might be my favorite.

-Add Stability and Peace of Mind to Your Business
+Benefit #7: Stability and Peace of Mind

-As soon as you’ve built up enough cash reserves to run your business efficiently, I suggest that you start financing your properties as soon as possible.
-I know some real estate investors who make over six figures per month just from the ongoing payments from seller financed properties.
-That’s right, PER MONTH.
+As soon as I had built up enough cash reserves to run my business efficiently, I started financing my properties as soon as possible.

-Think about it, if you buy a property for $5,000 and sell it with seller financing for $50,000 – you can make your entire initial investment back with just the down payment!
-Once the loan is in place, every single monthly payment for the next five years will be pure profit.
-How’s THAT for your return on investment??
+Think about it, if you buy a property for $10,000 and sell it with seller financing for $50,000 – you can make your entire initial investment back with just the down payment!
+Once the loan is in place, every monthly payment for the remainder of the loan term is pure profit.
+How’s THAT for a return on investment??

 Charging Prepayment Penalties

-- 5% of the original balance if they payoff in the first year,
+- 5% of the original balance if they pay off in the first year,

 - 4% of the original balance in the second year,